pfSense: Your FreeBSD Router

 “Configure LAN Interface” screen

-Now that we have successfully configured the basic setting in pfSense
+Now we have successfully configured the basic router setting

 Make Sure to check out awesome powerful package manager